apugoneappu/ask_me_anything/README.md

 This repository has been built by modifying the [OpenVQA repository](https://github.com/MILVLG/openvqa/).

 I would also like to thank [Yash Khandelwal](https://github.com/yash12khandelwal), [Nikhil Shah](https://github.com/itsshnik) and [Chinmay Singh](https://github.com/chinmay-singh) for their support and amazing suggestions!

+Huge thanks to Streamlit for making all of this possible and for Streamlit Sharing that enables free hosting of this app! ❤️